opendocsg/opendoc-supreme-court-judgements/2019_SGHC_25/report.md

 1       I have considered the parties’ submissions, the evidence and the judgment of the learned District Judge.

 2       The facts are sufficiently summarised in the grounds of decision (“GD”) in _PP v D Rashpal Singh Sidhu_ .
 The appellant had been found unconscious at a void deck.
-He remained unconscious while being conveyed to Ng Teng Fong General Hospital (“the Hospital”) and when the Staff Nurse found exhibit DRSS-A1, a red straw containing drugs, near his crotch.[\[note: 1\]](#Ftn_1) The District Judge agreed with the Prosecution that the location where the straw was found meant that “it could only have come from the accused”.[\[note: 2\]](#Ftn_2) The District Judge held that the Defence failed to prove “on a balance of probabilities” that the straw could have come from the hospital blanket.[\[note: 3\]](#Ftn_3) She further held that the Defence’s suggestion that the straw had been caught on the appellant’s clothing at an earlier stage was “incredible”.[\[note: 4\]](#Ftn_4) Accordingly, she found that the appellant had actual possession of the straw containing the drugs in question.[\[note: 5\]](#Ftn_5) She convicted him on an offence under s 8(_a_) and punishable under s 33(1) of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“MDA”), and sentenced him to 43 months’ imprisonment.
+He remained unconscious while being conveyed to Ng Teng Fong General Hospital (“the Hospital”) and when the Staff Nurse found exhibit DRSS-A1, a red straw containing drugs, near his crotch.[^1] The District Judge agreed with the Prosecution that the location where the straw was found meant that “it could only have come from the accused”.[^2] The District Judge held that the Defence failed to prove “on a balance of probabilities” that the straw could have come from the hospital blanket.[^3] She further held that the Defence’s suggestion that the straw had been caught on the appellant’s clothing at an earlier stage was “incredible”.[^4] Accordingly, she found that the appellant had actual possession of the straw containing the drugs in question.[^5] She convicted him on an offence under s 8(_a_) and punishable under s 33(1) of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“MDA”), and sentenced him to 43 months’ imprisonment.

 ## Parties’ submissions